From UFStarfleet LCARS

 - Reporting Officer (Purple): The name of the person who prepared and is filling in the MSR.

 - Main Activity Days and Time (Gold): The day(s) and time(s) your ship meets and has activities.

-- Ship of the Line Level (White): This is the current level of your SOTL, it is filled in/updated by the Chief of Staff or the Office of Fleet Operations.
+- Ship of the Line Level (White): This is the current level of your SOTL, it is filled in/updated by the Chief of Administration or the Office of Fleet Operations.
 (Please DO NOT EDIT this cell.)

 The second half is:

 - RED: The name of your ship covers the entire top of the page

 - Today’s Date (BLACK): This is automatically generated, don’t touch this cell as it is programmed.

 - Colony (PINK): Some Sectors have Colonies which are a sub organizational level, if you are assigned to one this is where it will be listed.

 - Reporting Period (PURPLE): The dates the report covers so the days of the month.